SlugBot/web/patch_notes.md

   - Fixed HIJACKED processes not inheriting rootkit owner if HIJACK or HIJACKER was planted via rootkit.
   - Fixed `/steal` displaying the wrong target options when run through a rootkit.
   - Fixed `/leaderboard ELO` displaying members/teams with no matches played.
+  - Fixed bug causing `/upgrade` and `/install` commands to fail.
+  - Fixed `/respecc` not responding.
+  - Fixed ROOTKITs not needing to be upgraded to v1 to run levelups.

 *****************************